 Communication is an integral part of the Programme.
 Effective and efficient communication contributes to the success of the Programme.
-Successful Programme communication requires a strategic approach - clearly-defined communication objectives and the corresponding key messages, intended for target audiences and delivered to them via appropriate channels and tools.
-A Communication strategy will be drafted at the start of the programme which will be the foundation of information and communication measures within the Programme.
+Successful Programme communication requires a strategic approach - clearly-defined objectives and the corresponding key messages, intended for target audiences and delivered to them via appropriate channels and tools.
+A Communication strategy will be drafted at the start of the Programme which will be the foundation of information and communication measures within the Programme.

-The Communication strategy shall establish and define the key communication elements: the communications objectives, key messages, target audiences, communication channels and tools, as well as the strategic communication approach and will rely on the EU regulations, the Interreg Programme, and experience from the previous programmes, the findings of the assessments of the previous programmes, and the context the Hungary-Serbia border region.
+The Communication strategy shall establish and define the key communication elements: objectives, key messages, target audiences, channels and tools, as well as the strategic communication approach and will rely on the EU regulations, the IP also, experience, findings, assessments from previous programmes, and the context of the Hungary-Serbia border region.

-Communication result Indicators shall be established to measure the progress and determine whether the set communication objectives of the Programme were met.
+Communication result indicators shall measure the progress and determine whether the set communication objectives of the Programme were met.
+The list of communication indicators will include: